Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: A group scheme in characteristic

 which we recognize as $\alpha_p \oplus \alpha_p$, while when $t$ is invertible we get $k(t)[y]/((1 + ~ty)^{p^2} - ~1)$ with Hopf algebra structure

 which we recognize as $\mu_{p^2}$.
 Taking the Cartier dual gives the desired $G/S$. \end{proof}

 In the above proof, note that $A/(x) \cong R[y]/(y^p)$ with its given Hopf algebra structure recovers the deformation of $\mu_p$ to $\alpha_p$ constructed in \cite[Proposition 3.1]{R}.
-It is also interesting to note that the $G/S$ constructed above is a group scheme which is a truncated Barsotti-Tate group generically but which is far from being truncated Barsotti-Tate on the special fiber, making it an equal characteristic $p$ example of Raynaud's "affaissement" or "drooping" of truncated Barsotti-Tate groups \cite[Section 3]{Ray2}.
+It is also interesting to note that the group scheme $G/S$ constructed above is a truncated Barsotti-Tate group generically but is far from being truncated Barsotti-Tate on the special fiber, making it an equal characteristic $p$ example of Raynaud's "affaissement" or "drooping" of truncated Barsotti-Tate groups \cite[Section 3]{Ray2}.

 \begin{rek} An alternate geometric construction of a deformation of $\Z/p^2\Z$ to $\alpha_p \oplus \alpha_p$ due to Sean Cotner is as follows: begin with a degeneration $\ca{E}$ of an ordinary elliptic curve into a supersingular one such that $\ca{E}$ has rational $p^2$-torsion generically.
 Then the pullback of the short exact sequence \be 0 \to \ker V \to \ker V^2 \to \ker V \to 0 \ee by the Frobenius map $F: \ker V \to \ker V$ yields such a deformation. \end{rek}